lfa-info-21/site/README.md

 Simply add this markdown file in the project directory **/static/articles/**

 It will then be accessible in rendered form on the website at the path **/md/name** (no need to add "**.md**") or in raw form at **/public/articles/name.md** .

+## How to use the database:

+We use SQLite as the base Database framework.
+But because SQL is a little bit of a pain, we use a custom model tool to generate SQL code and run it.
+You will need to build yourself the tables in a .sql

+### Creating a Model

+First of all you will need to import from api/sql/model the Model class and create a new instance of it with the first parameter which is the table name (from SQL file) and the second which is the database you are using, described in api/api.
+After that you will be able to do queryes, create object and update them

+### Updating a Model

+### Creating a Model